-Hannon Armstrong Sustainable Infrastructure Capital, Inc. (the "Company") invests in climate solutions by providing capital to the leading companies in the energy efficiency, renewable energy and other sustainable infrastructure markets.
+Hannon Armstrong Sustainable Infrastructure Capital, Inc. (the "Company") invests in climate solutions by providing capital to leading companies in the energy efficiency, renewable energy and other sustainable infrastructure markets.
 Our goal is to generate attractive returns from a diversified portfolio of projects with long-term and predictable cash flows from proven technologies that reduce carbon emissions or increase resilience to climate change.

-The Company and its subsidiaries are hereafter referred to as "we," "us," or "our."
+The Company and its subsidiaries are hereafter referred to as "we," "us" or "our."
 Our investments take various forms, including equity, joint ventures, real estate ownership, or lending or other financing transactions, and typically benefit from contractually committed high credit quality obligors.
 We also generate on-going fees through off-balance sheet securitization transactions, advisory services and asset management.
 We refer to the income producing assets that we hold on our balance sheet as our "Portfolio."
-Our Portfolio may include:
+Our Portfolio includes:

-- · equity investments in either preferred or common structures in unconsolidated entities; - · government and commercial receivables, such as loans for renewable energy and energy efficiency projects; - · real estate, such as land or other assets leased for use by sustainable infrastructure projects typically under long-term leases; and - · investments in debt securities of renewable energy or energy efficiency projects.
+- equity investments in either preferred or common structures in unconsolidated entities which own renewable energy or energy efficiency projects; - commercial and government receivables, such as loans for renewable energy and energy efficiency projects; - real estate, such as land or other assets leased for use by climate solutions projects typically under long-term leases; and - investments in debt securities of renewable energy or energy efficiency projects.

-We finance our business through cash on hand, borrowings under credit facilities and debt transactions, asset-backed securitization transactions and equity issuances.
+We finance our business through cash on hand, borrowings through short-term commercial paper issuances and revolving credit facilities, issuances of unsecured debt, asset-backed securitization transactions and equity issuances.
 We also generate fee income through securitizations and syndications, by providing broker/dealer services and by managing and servicing assets owned by third parties.

 Our common stock is listed on the New York Stock Exchange ("NYSE") under the symbol "HASI."
-We have qualified as a real estate investment trust ("REIT") and also intend to continue to operate our business in a manner that will maintain our exemption from registration as an investment company under the 1940 Act, as amended.
+We have qualified as a real estate investment trust ("REIT") and also intend to continue to operate our business in a manner that will maintain our exemption from registration as an investment company under the Investment Company Act of 1940 (the "1940 Act"), as amended.
 We operate our business through, and serve as the sole general partner of, our operating partnership subsidiary, Hannon Armstrong Sustainable Infrastructure, L.P., (the "Operating Partnership"), which was formed to acquire and directly or indirectly own our assets.